 Watchful waiting is always an option for minimally symptomatic patients or patients who wish to avoid more risky treatment options.

-For mild to moderate pain, analgesics (e. g., NSAIDs) and oral contraceptive pills can be used.
-Oral contraceptives may also reduce the risk of ovarian cancer, a diagnosis which has been associated with endometriosis, although their use is associated with a small increase in breast cancer risk.,
+For mild to moderate pain, analgesics (e.g., NSAIDs) and hormonal contraceptive regimens can be used.
+Oral combined (estrogen plus progesterone) contraceptives may also reduce the risk of ovarian and endometrial cancer, a diagnosis associated with endometriosis, although their use is associated with a small increase in breast cancer risk.,

-Gonadotropin-releasing hormone (GnRH) analogues, danazol, or progestins (e. g., norethindrone acetate, intrauterine levonorgestrel) may be very helpful, particularly in severe cases.
-GnRH analogs (e. g., leuprolide injections, goserelin implants) decrease ovarian estrogen production, preventing the pain-inducing stimulation of ectopic endometrial tissue.
+Gonadotropin-releasing hormone (GnRH) analogues, GnRH antagonists (elagolix), danazol, or progestins (e.g., etonogestrel implant, intrauterine levonorgestrel) may be very helpful, particularly in severe cases.
+GnRH analogs (e.g., leuprolide injections, goserelin) and GnRH antagonists decrease ovarian estrogen production, preventing the pain-inducing stimulation of ectopic endometrial tissue.
 Treatment usually lasts at least 6 months.
-GnRH analogues cause a temporary decrease in bone density which is of uncertain clinical significance.
-Bone loss has also been associated with the use of long-acting progesterone, medroxyprogesterone acetate.
+GnRH analogues and antagonists cause a decrease in bone density which is of uncertain clinical significance.
+Bone loss has also been associated with the use of medroxyprogesterone acetate, a long-acting progestin.
 This is likely reversible with cessation of medication and return of ovulatory function.
 Supplemental estrogen or norethindrone acetate may minimize the side effects of bone mineral loss and other hypoestrogenic side effects, such as hot flashes.